nalgnaohel/nalgnaohel/README.md

 I'm [nalgnaohel](https://github.com/nalgnaohel)

 - 🌱 I’m a third-year student at VNU-UET - K67-CS1
-- ✨ I'm currently learning Computer Science
+- ✨ I'm currently learning Computer Science, and am interested in Software Engineering related topics
 - 👯 I’m looking to collaborate on some interesting open-source projects
 - ⚡ Fun fact: I'm not sure this is a fun fact, but my account is just my full name written backward, so I don't even know how to read it =))